Memphis May Fire: Broken (2017–2019)

-Remade in Misery (2020–present)
+Remade in Misery (2020–2023)

 In early 2020, frontman Matty Mullins stated he had started work on new Memphis May Fire music as well as his solo material, and that it would mark a return to their heavier roots.
 On June 4, 2021, the band released a new single titled "Blood & Water" which confirmed a return to their earlier, heavier sound.

 Over the course of late 2021 and early 2022, the band released more singles; "Death Inside", "Bleed Me Dry", "Somebody", "Left for Dead", and "The American Dream".
 On February 18, 2022, the band released another single entitled "Make Believe" whilst also announcing their upcoming seventh studio album Remade in Misery set for release on June 3, 2022.
 On April 1, 2022, the band released another single entitled "Only Human" featuring AJ Channer from Fire from the Gods.
 On May 6, one month before the album release, they unveiled the last single "Your Turn".
 After the album's release, the band proceeded with a tour for the album with From Ashes to New, Rain City Drive, and Wolves at the Gate, during which Matty Mullins broke two ribs after a fall, but chose to finish the tour.

+On September 1, 2023, the band released a new version of "Misery" featuring Brandon Saller of Atreyu.
+On October 10, following the song and subsequent tour with Atreyu, the alternative band Anberlin announced that lead singer Stephen Christian would be taking an indefinite hiatus from touring, and that Matty Mullins would be his live replacement for all upcoming tours starting in 2024.

+Shapeshifter (2024–present)

+On April 17, 2024, Memphis May Fire unveiled a brand new single "Chaotic" and its corresponding music video.
+On June 26th, "Paralyzed", a second single, was released with a music video.
+More singles followed, with "Necessary Evil" dropping on July 31st, "Infection" on September 4th, "Hell Is Empty" on October 9th, and then "Shapeshifter" on November 20th, 2024, which coincided with the announcement of their album of the same name, which was released on March 28, 2025.
+On January 8, 2025, the band released the seventh single titled "Overdose" which featured guest vocals from Christian Lindskog of Blindside.
+The eighth single, "The Other Side" was released on February 19, 2025.
+Ahead of the album's release, the band announced the Shapeshifter tour with supporting acts Caskets, Wind Walkers and Elijah.
+The tour began on April 16th, 2025 in Little Rock, Arkansas and concluded on May 18th, 2025 at the Welcome to Rockville festival in Daytona, Florida.